-Then, building RubyLLM and Chat with Work, I noticed that LLM communication is async Ruby’s killer app.
-The unique demands of streaming AI responses – long-lived connections, token-by-token delivery, thousands of concurrent conversations – expose exactly why async matters.
+Then I started building RubyLLM and Chat with Work, and it clicked.
+LLM communication is async Ruby’s killer app.
+Long-lived connections, token-by-token streaming, and thousands of concurrent conversations: exactly where threads fall apart.

-Here’s the exciting bit: once I understood Ruby’s approach to async, I realized it’s actually superior to Python’s.
-While Python forced everyone to rewrite their entire stack, Ruby quietly built something better.
+Here’s the thing: Ruby’s approach to async is actually superior to Python’s.
+Python forced everyone to rewrite their entire stack.
+Ruby didn’t.
 Your existing code just works.
 No syntax changes.
 No library migrations.
 Just better performance when you need it.

-The async ecosystem that Samuel Williams and others have been building for years suddenly makes perfect sense.
+Samuel Williams and the async community have been building this for years.
 We just needed the right use case to see it.

 1. Slot Starvation